nyuwec/nyuwec.github.io/_posts/2020-04-21-why-unsplash.markdown

 As a last idea I started to put together some thematic profiles there, but eventually I realized this mobile only, small size images feed is not my platform, it does not inspire me at all.

 ## Unsplash
-My last stop so far is [Unsplash](https://unsplash.com/@mihaly_koles).
-That site started as a Tumblr theme and site posting photos for free, they left Tumplr and built their own site, but kept the free photos aspect.
-Now all my photos on Unsplash are free to use.
-So why am I uploading to Unsplash, what is the motivation?
+My last stop so far is at [Unsplash](https://unsplash.com/@mihaly_koles).
+They created a Tumblr page posting photos for free.
+They left Tumplr and built their own site from the ground up, but they kept the free photos for everyone aspect.
+So all my photos on Unsplash are free to use.

+So why am I uploading any photo to Unsplash, what is the motivation?

-I realized photography is my hobby, my free time activity what I do because I love to spend time taking the photo, retouch it and see it transforming to something I want to preserve from the moment I witnessed.
-Sometimes that moment is just a memory only important for me, sometimes it cheers people up or make them to whisper a quiet "wow".
-But at the end that is my time when I don't want to work on someone else's problem, idea or goal.
-That is my time and my accomplishement to have a photo I imagined or get surprised what I can get out from a moment.
+*Photography is my hobby, my free-time activity, I do it because I love taking photos, retouch them and see how they transform into something I want to preserve from the moment I witnessed.*

+Sometimes that moment I try to freeze into the photo is just a memory important for me only, sometimes it can cheer other people up or make them whisper "wow".

+But at the end the time I put into this hobby is the time when I want to focus on my ideas, the time I don't spend on someone else's problems.

+It is my accomplishement to have a photo I imagined or get surprised what I can get out from it I did not see when I took it.
 It is my craftmanship, my l'art pour l'art I don't have to explain.

-Unsplash is a good place for that as I don't feel the tension to upload something that can be used in someone else's presentation, ad campaign, motivational book, etc...
-That is my free-for-all portfolio I can give as a gift to anyone and you can take it if you want.
+Unsplash is a good place for that.
+I don't feel the tension to upload something that can be used in someone else's presentation, ad campaign, motivational book, etc...
+That is my free-for-all portfolio I can offer as a gift to anyone and they can take it if they want.

-No pressure, no hard feelings, no orders, just the feedback that my photos were downloaded more than 73.000 times and viewed more than 17 million times.
+No pressure, no judgement, no orders, just the purest feedback from data: my photos were downloaded more than 73.000 times and viewed more than 17 million times... and counting.